In Search of the Trojan War

-In Search of...
-Helen of Troy
+Outline

 In Search of the Trojan War was the first follow-up series to Michael Wood's initial major broadcasting success, the documentary series In Search of the Dark Ages, which the BBC had aired between 1979 and 1981.

 The essence of the new series was to expand the successful format of the eight programmes of the earlier series, such that instead of searching for a single historical character in each programme, all six programmes would search for the true story behind a single historical figure, Helen of Troy.

 Wood compares to what extent the historical and archeological evidence matches with the tale of the Trojan War.
+To this end he interviewed numerous experts including Elizabeth French, George E. Mylonas, Colin Renfrew, and Donald F. Easton, among others.

 Many cities have come and gone, bearing the name Troy, in the historical record of Asia Minor.
 Michael Wood seeks the evidence for each of them, and analyses whether the details match Homer's account of the city.

 Michael Wood's motivation was to seek a legend: a character as deeply embedded in the collective memory of his audience as King Arthur had been in the earlier series; he sought Helen, the face that launched a thousand ships, although, as he himself remarks, romance is something which leaves no traces in the archaeological record.